SahilSuman1011/CineSeek/README.md

   <br />

- # Cinephile/Cineseek : Discover Your Next Favorite Movie
+ # Cineseek : Discover Your Next Favorite Movie
    ###  A Movie Finding App with Extensive Search
 </div>